On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Maximum principles and quantitative Hopf Lemmas

 \subsection{Maximum principles and the Hopf lemma}

-Our first result is a form of a weak maximum principle. \begin{proposition} Suppose that the function $c$ satisfies A3).
-If $u$ is a subsolution to \eqref{eq3.1a} on a {bounded open set $D\subset \BR^d$} then (cf \eqref{cSD})
+Our first result is a form of a weak maximum principle. \begin{proposition}{[Weak maximum principle]} Suppose that the function $c$ satisfies A3).
+If $u$ is a subsolution to \eqref{eq3.1a} on a {bounded, open set $D\subset \BR^d$} then (cf \eqref{cSD})

-Moreover, if $c\equiv 0$, then $u^+$ on the right-hand side can be replaced by $u$. \end{proposition} The proof of the proposition is shown in Section \ref{sec5.1b}.
+Moreover, if $c\equiv 0$, then $u^+$ in the right-hand side can be replaced by $u$. \end{proposition} The proof of the proposition is shown in Section \ref{sec5.1b}.

 { \begin{remark} Observe that the right-hand side of \eqref{032804-20} reduces to $\sup_{y\in D^c}u^+(y)$ in the case $\mathcal S(D)=\BR^d$ and to $\sup_{y\in\partial D}u^+(y)$ when $\mathcal S(D)=\overline D$. \end{remark}}